 Automatic control is implemented via user programmable test sequences.
 Manual control is implemented using on screen toggles.
 Data is stored to hard disc in either .csv or .tsv file formats.

-Technical Specifications Maximum Radial Load: 5 kN Bearing/Shaft Diameter: 5 to 30 mm Spindle Taper: DIN 69871A, taper ISO 50 Rotary Motion: Speed: 0 to 2000 rpm Continuous Torque: 56.4 Nm Peak Torque: 136 Nm Oscillating Motion: Amplitude: Variable 0 to +/-20° Frequency: 0.001 to 1 Hz Axial Motion: Maximum Thrust: 5 kN Stroke: 0 to 30 mm Frequency: 0.001 to 1 Hz Air Bearing: Input Pressure 0.41 MPa Ideal Load at 5um Fly Height 6672 N Stiffness 1009 N/μm Flow 4.96 NLPM Fly Height 5 microns Porous Media Material Carbon Viable Pressure Range 0.414 – 0.552 MPa Maximum Allowable Pressure Supply 0.689 MPa Common Guide Surfaces Hard-coated aluminium Guide Surface Finish 16 RMS Controlled Parameters Frequency (rotational, oscillatory, reciprocating) Amplitude (oscillatory, reciprocating) Test Duration Load Measured Parameters Frequency Amplutude Load Friction Torque Axial Friction Force RMS Friction Contact Potential Services Electricity: 380/415V, three phase plus neutral, 50/60 Hz, 20 kW Air: 4 cfm at 8 bar (120 psi)
+Maximum Radial Load: 5 kN Bearing/Shaft Diameter: 5 to 30 mm Spindle Taper: DIN 69871A, taper ISO 50 Rotary Motion: Speed: 0 to 2000 rpm Continuous Torque: 56.4 Nm Peak Torque: 136 Nm Oscillating Motion: Amplitude: Variable 0 to +/-20° Frequency: 0.001 to 1 Hz Axial Motion: Maximum Thrust: 5 kN Stroke: 0 to 30 mm Frequency: 0.001 to 1 Hz Air Bearing: Input Pressure 0.41 MPa Ideal Load at 5um Fly Height 6672 N Stiffness 1009 N/μm Flow 4.96 NLPM Fly Height 5 microns Porous Media Material Carbon Viable Pressure Range 0.414 – 0.552 MPa Maximum Allowable Pressure Supply 0.689 MPa Common Guide Surfaces Hard-coated aluminium Guide Surface Finish 16 RMS Controlled Parameters Frequency (rotational, oscillatory, reciprocating) Amplitude (oscillatory, reciprocating) Test Duration Load Measured Parameters Frequency Amplitude Load Friction Torque Axial Friction Force RMS Friction Contact Potential Services Electricity: 380/415V, three phase plus neutral, 50/60 Hz, 20 kW Air: 4 cfm at 8 bar (120 psi)

 Download the Machine Leaflet